Yshmeel/Yshmeel/README.md

 ### Frequently Asked Questions

 Q: How can I contact with you?
-A: DM me at Linkedin - https://www.linkedin.com/in/yshmeel
+A: DM me at [mailto:yshmeel.job@gmail.com] or let's connect on LinkedIn - https://www.linkedin.com/in/yshmeel

-Q: Do you have any blog?
-A: I actually writing some posts to my blog on Telegram, but all posts on Russian lang.
-If you know a little, feel free to go: https://t.me/yshmeeel